 Official Diagram picture - V1 Fieseler Fi 103 Flying Bomb

-On Christmas Eve 1944, a formation of specially configured HE-111 Heinkel bombers (I/KG53 squadron) flying over the North Sea launched 45 V1 Flying Bombs (Doodlebugs) aimed at Manchester 31 of which reached the target area.
-Fifteen fell on Manchester, the remainder impacting in surrounding towns and sparsely populated outlying areas.
-BBC Report -- Doodlebug attack on Manchester One hit a row of terrace houses in nearby Oldham killing 37 people, including some evacuees from London, and seriously wounding many others.
+On Christmas Eve 1944, a large formation of specially configured HE-111 Heinkel bombers of I/KG53 squadron, flying over the North Sea offshore from Yorkshire, launched 45 V1 Flying Bombs (Doodlebugs) aimed at Manchester 31 of which reached the target area.
+Fifteen fell at various locations in the city, the remainder impacting in surrounding towns and sparsely populated outlying areas.
+Contemporay BBC Report relating to the Doodlebug attack on Manchester One hit a row of terrace houses in nearby Oldham killing 37 people, including some evacuees from London, and seriously wounding many others.
 The blast damaged hundreds of nearby homes.
-Six people died when one landed on Chapel Street, Tottington, near Bury.
-One V1 that impacted near the nearby town of Oswaldtwistle carried a load of propaganda leaflets.
+Six people died when one landed on a house in Chapel Street, Tottington.
+One V1 that impacted near the town of Oswaldtwistle carried a load of propaganda leaflets.
 Leaflets from these V1s were also found at Brindle, near Manchester and Huddersfield, Yorkshire.
-An errant V1 impacted in a farmer's field at Gregson Lane near Bamber Bridge just outside Preston.
+An errant V1 impacted in a farmer's field at Gregson Lane near Bamber Bridge just outside the town of Preston.
 This crash site has recently been examined and recorded by the Lancashire Aircraft Investigation Team (V1 Gregson Lane 24.12.1944).
 This V1 raid was a rude Christmas Eve shock for people in the Manchester area, for local officials had been hinting that the danger from air raids was was pretty much over for us in the North.
 D-Day had heightened the expectation that the war was winding down, besides, the unexpected V1 raids had been directed against London.
 Certainly no one expected Doodlebugs chugging across Lancashire skies during that Christmas of 1944!
 This V1 raid on Manchester occurred exactly four years after the first major Air Raid on the city -- the horrendous fire storm Blitz of Christmas 1940.

 Aircraft crashes in east Lancashire